PyxisSociety/SANDAL2/Docs/action_list_element.md

 Note that `setDataAction` and `setForeverAction` return the action passed as their first parameter to enable one line such as shown upon.

+An element has a collection of actions that can be done in parallel.
+You can add or delete them with `addActionToElement` and `delActionToElement`.
+See the code in the next subchapter to see an example.

 ## Pre made automatic actions

-The following code show some simple availables pre made actions that you can use as is:
+The following code show some simple availables pre made actions that you can use as is, and all functionnality that we spoke of in the previous subchapter:

 ```c
 #include <stdio.h>